-Despite being the world’s leading failurologist, I believed in my eventual triumph.
-“You really think it’s hopeless.”
+Despite being the world’s leading failurologist, I believed in my eventual triumph and asked the older man, “You really think it’s hopeless?”

-“If you gave me enough money for a room, maybe I could forget the despair long enough to get me some hope.”
-Telling my story had excluded any refusal.
-I handed him a twenty.
+”If you gave me enough money for a room, maybe I could forget the despair long enough to find me some hope.”
+Telling my story had excluded any refusal and I handed him a twenty.
 Jim made a face.
 “Where can I stay for twenty bucks in this city?”

 ”I think you know.”
 I steadied him on his feet.

-“I guess I do.”
-He patted my shoulder.
+”I guess I do.”
+He touched my shoulder.
 “You’re not such a bad guy, Frisky.”

 He weaved off toward an SRO hotel like a sailor on land after a long sea voyage and I rode my bike to East 10th Street.
 While I hadn’t saved any victims of the crash, having helped someone in need felt good.

 Maybe not enough to forget the day's horror, but I wasn’t going to run away from New York.